-The promo will be shot in Monarque’s hometown of Pompton Lakes, NJ, where the filmmaker will involve local students and school groups to bring awareness and participation to the project.
+Shot in Monarque’s hometown of Pompton Lakes, NJ, the filmmaker involved local students and school groups to bring awareness and participation to the project.
 The process of filmmaking is exciting and imaginative—from casting, to the shoot, to seeing the story come to life in the final cut.
-Our intention is to involve the town and the students in the entire process, giving kids a creative outlet to explore, raising community awareness, and maybe even opening a door for a child to come forward and open up about bullying—whether they have been on the receiving end, or been a bully themselves.
+Involving the town and the students in the entire process, kids had a creative outlet to explore and open up dialogue about bullying.

-After the promo film is edited and completed, we will bring the finished product to other districts and work with educators, mental health groups, and other local community organizations to educate students, teachers, and parents on the effect of bullying in a child’s life, offering solutions through creative imagination.
+We will bring the finished product to other school districts and work with educators, mental health groups, and other local community organizations to educate students, teachers, and parents on the effect of bullying in a child’s life, offering solutions through creative imagination.

 THE WESTERN FLYER is a story about hope, a family film shining light on a serious issue, in a mix of both realism and superhero fantasy.
 Using the backdrop of the 1960s period will allow kids to view the current crisis through the lens of another time, seeing the origins of bullying, while immersing themselves in another world.
 This inspiring tale aims to bring children an inner confidence and a creative outlet, with the assurance that someone is always looking out for them.
 Because every child deserves a hero.